davidalger/devenv/README.md

             | sudo tee -a /etc/exports > /dev/null
         sudo nfsd restart

-* Add the following to the host machine /etc/hosts file:
+4. Add the following to the `/etc/hosts` file on the host machine using `mate /etc/hosts` or `vi /etc/hosts`:

         ##################################################
         ## Developer Environment